Silvyre/Loyalty-Commerce-Platform/documentation/app/static/documents/api/debits.md

         </tr>
         <tr>
             <td>status</td>
             <td>The status of the debit.
-The status can be success, failure, or pending.
+The status can be success, failure, systemError, or pending.
 Pending indicates the transaction is waiting for a response from the loyalty program.
 Retrieve the debit later to determine whether it succeeded or failed.</td>
         </tr>
         <tr>
             <td>transactionId</td>